 If you buy something online and don’t go through a cashback site, you are leaving money on the table.

 Most people know that you can earn cashback through your credit cards.
-For example, the Chase Sapphire Preferred card is one of the best cashback cards that will give you 2% of your purchase as Chase Ultimate Rewards, 3x points on dining, select streaming services and online groceries, 2x on all other travel purchases, 1x on everything else (plus a $50 annual Ultimate Rewards Hotel Credit). (you can also get 60,000 bonus points when you spend $4,000 on purchases in the first 3 months, worth $750 in travel)
+For example, the Chase Sapphire Preferred card is one of the best cashback cards that will give you 5x points on travel purchased through Chase Ultimate Rewards, 3x points on dining, select streaming services and online groceries, 2x on all other travel purchases, 1x on everything else (plus a $50 annual Ultimate Rewards Hotel Credit). (you can also get 60,000 Ultimate Rewards points after you spend $4,000 in purchases within the first three months)

 But did you know about cashback websites?

-If you've heard of the name eBates or Fatwallet (before it was shut down), you're familiar with some of the biggest cashback sites.
+If you’ve heard of the name Rakuten (formerly Ebates) or Fatwallet (before it was shut down), you’re familiar with some of the biggest cashback sites.
 Each one works similarly.
-All you have to do is sign up for an account, click on a link or special offer on the sites before making your purchase, and you earn cashback on your purchases.
+All you have to do is sign up for an account, click on a link or special offer on the sites before making your purchase, and earn cashback on your purchases.